Generlate/Handbook/company/index.md

 # Generlate: open product, open company, open source

-As part of making Generlate open source, we now build Eelblue ([product direction](../company/strategy/index.md) and [issues](http://github.com/Generlate/Generlate/issues/)) as an open product, and open company.
+As part of making Generlate open source, we now build Generlate ([product direction](../company/strategy/index.md) and [issues](http://github.com/Generlate/Generlate/issues/)) as an open product, and open company.
 [Our website](https://github.com/Generlate/about) and [documentation](https://github.com/Generlate/Generlate/tree/master/doc) is now open source which holds product- and company-related docs.

 Here’s how we define these terms: